Regional Overview: Seven States, No Single Pattern

 Regional Resources

-• RTDNA (Radio Television Digital News Association): Southeast regional chapters coordinate broadcast access
+• RTDNA (Radio Television Digital News Association) Southeast regional chapters coordinate broadcast access

 The Bottom Line